-Research Teams are a semester-long opportunity for MFT students to work closely with faculty to gain hands-on research experience.
+Research Teams are a semester-long opportunity for students to work closely with faculty to gain hands-on research experience.
 Through the research teams, students may participate in study conceptualization, data collection, and/or data analysis.
 Students may also gain valuable experience with grant writing and professional presentations and publications.
-Over the course of their time in the program, MFT students participate in four research teams.
+Over the course of their training, students participate in four research teams.

 We value advanced clinical training and are highly invested in our students’ continued growth and development as marriage and family therapists.
 Advanced clinical training also supports our graduates’ ability to become effective supervisors who train the next generation of marriage and family therapists.

 Students see clients at our on-campus training clinic, the Family Therapy Center, from spring of their first year through fall of their third year.
 The MFT core faculty provide individual and group supervision during practicum, and all are AAMFT Approved Supervisors or AAMFT Approved Supervisor Candidates.
 Opportunities for live and video supervision are enhanced by a state-of-the-art digital video recording system.
 Most students gain over 200 hours of clinical contact through their clinical work at the Family Therapy Center.
 A total of 1000 (400 relational) direct client contact hours and 200 hours of supervision are required for graduation.
 For more information about the program’s clinical requirements, see the MFT Program Handbook.

 During their third year, students take a course in supervision of marriage and family therapy.
 The course meets the pedagogical requirement for the AAMFT Approved Supervision designation.
 Students in the supervision course provide supervision to other Family Therapy Center therapists and receive individual and group supervision mentoring from AAMFT Approved Supervisors.